K-Iman/K-Iman/README.md

-- 👋 Hi, I’m Korede
+- 👋 Hi, I’m Korede.
+You can also call me Iman
 - 👀 I’m interested in lots of computer based works
 - 🌱 I’m currently learning Solid modelling using Fusion360
 - 💞️ I’m looking to collaborate on whatever tech opportunity comes my way